- Helping Children When a Family Member Has Cancer: Dealing With Recurrence or Progressive Illness

-Children hear and see a lot of information about health and illness—in school, on the Internet, on television, and in talking to their peers.
-Some of this information is accurate but much of it is not.
+Children hear and see a lot of information about health and illness – in school, online, on television, and in talking to their peers.
+Some of this information is accurate but some isn’t.
 Some of it may be misunderstood by the child telling it or by the listener.
-Ask your kids to tell you what they know or what they have heard about cancer before you talk about it.
-In most cases, you can honestly say that doctors do not know why a parent has cancer.
+Ask your kids to tell you what they know or what they’ve heard about cancer before you talk about it.
+In most cases, you can honestly say that doctors don’t know why a parent has cancer.

 In cases where a person’s behavior may have helped cause the cancer (such as smoking and lung cancer) it’s best to admit that, and express sorrow and regret.
 Kids may express anger, but this is normal and should be expected.
 Allow them to vent, get help managing these feelings if needed, and encourage your kids to learn from the mistakes you made.

-You should also make it clear to the children that cancer is not contagious—you didn’t catch it from anyone and there’s no risk of anyone else in the family catching it.
+You should also make it clear that cancer is not contagious – you didn’t catch it from anyone and there’s no risk of anyone else in the family catching it.
 You may have to say this more than once.

 Children should be told that although no one knows for sure why some people get cancer, it’s certain that the child did nothing to cause the family member’s cancer.
-This point should be made often and clearly to your children.
+Make this point often and clearly to your children.
 Otherwise, children may believe it was something they did or didn’t do that caused the cancer.